 Diana has maintained a personal mindfulness practice including meditation, yoga, walking and whole foods for 20 years.
 Her interests in healthy living and self-care began in her 20’s and has carried into her 60’s with full health and vitality.
 Her self-care routine has included acupuncture for health maintenance and most recently to manage stress related to a health crisis in her immediate family.
 She first received acupuncture while pregnant 39 years ago and has viewed it as vital for emotional and physical wholeness ever since.

 “My goal is to provide a safe, nurturing place that enhances the body’s innate ability to heal.”

-She is excited to join the team at Armonia Health LLC offering fascial massage to those suffering chronic pain or acute injury, those suffering the limiting effects of childhood physical or emotional trauma, lifestyle stress, and disease.
+She has been with the team at Armonia Health LLC since 2019 offering fascial massage to those suffering chronic pain or acute injury, those suffering from the limiting effects of childhood physical or emotional trauma, lifestyle stress, and disease.
 Fascial massage can be especially helpful for muscle and joint restrictions secondary to surgery or radiation treatment.
 Diana offers 90 minute sessions.
 For more information on fascial massage, visit our page on Massage & Bodywork